 Most of Europe now uses the same currency called the Euro.

 The area of Russia that is west of the Ural Mountains is usually considered part of Europe.
-The area to the west of the Urals is considered part of Asia.
+The area to the east of the Urals is considered part of Asia.

 The Industrial Revolution began in Europe in Great Britain.